Pramatha004/Avalanchem3/README.md

 ## Description

-This Solidity smart contract named errors has three functions: Require(), Revert(), and Assert().
-The Require() function uses the `require()` statement to check if the value of `z` is greater than zero.
-If it is not, the function throws an error.
-The Revert() function checks if the sum of `x1` and `y1` is greater than 10.
-If it is not, the function throws an error.
-Finally, the Assert() function uses the `assert()` statement to check if `n` is greater than zero.
-If it is not, the function throws an error.

-## Requirements

 This Solidity smart contract, named "Error", showcases various error-handling mechanisms and arithmetic operations.
 It includes functions for input validation, sum checking, and quotient calculation, each demonstrating different error-handling techniques.

+## Requirements

+To use this contract, you will need a Solidity development environment, such as Remix, Truffle, or Hardhat.
+You will also need a test network or a local blockchain to deploy and test the contract.
 ## Usage

 To use this contract, follow these steps: